niclet/yi-hack-v2/README.md

 Thanks to https://diy.2pmc.net/solved-xiaomi-xiao-yi-ant-home-camera-can-used-china/ an old firmware (2.1.1_20160429113900) is available and make this CN model pairable with an Android device app (http://app.mi.com/detail/75646).
 It can also be paired with an iOS device if you succeed in installing Yi Home from Chinese App Store (tutorial is coming soon).

 The firmware comes from http://yi-version.qiniudn.com/@/familymonitor-h21/2.1.1_20160429113900home

+Warning, even if a chinese camera can be paired with your device, the application will fail with a -20009 network error code.
+This is due to recent changes on Xiaomi servers which prevent chinese cameras to work outside China.

+**shadow-1** has made really great job for previous camera models (https://github.com/shadow-1/yi-hack-v3).
+His hack uses Proxychains-ng to bypass restrictions.
+I'll try to integrate this into my project.

 Installation on the Yi camera
 =============================